Element (category theory): Properties of morphisms

-There exist maps $p \colon A \times B \to A,$ $q \colon A \times B \to B$, and for any T and maps $f \colon T \to A, g \colon T \to B$, there exists a unique map $h \colon T \to A \times B$ such that $f = p \circ h$ and $g = q \circ h$.
+There exist maps p : A × B → A, q : A × B → B, and for any T and maps f : T → A, g : T → B, there exists a unique map h : T → A × B such that f = p ∘ h and g = q ∘ h.

 In this definition, f and g are T-valued points of A and B, respectively, while h is a T-valued point of A × B. An alternative definition of the product is therefore:

-A × B is an object of C, together with projection maps $p \colon A \times B \to A$ and $q \colon A \times B \to B$, such that p and q furnish a bijection between points of A × B and pairs of points of A and B.
+A × B is an object of C, together with projection maps p : A × B → A and q : A × B → B, such that p and q furnish a bijection between points of A × B and pairs of points of A and B.

 This is the more familiar definition of the product of two sets.

 Geometric origin

 The terminology is geometric in origin; in algebraic geometry, Grothendieck introduced the notion of a scheme in order to unify the subject with arithmetic geometry, which dealt with the same idea of studying solutions to polynomial equations (i.e. algebraic varieties) but where the solutions are not complex numbers but rational numbers, integers, or even elements of some finite field.
 A scheme is then just that: a scheme for collecting together all the manifestations of a variety defined by the same equations but with solutions taken in different number sets.
-One scheme gives a complex variety, whose points are its $(\operatorname{Spec}\mathbb{C})$-valued points, as well as the set of $(\operatorname{Spec}\mathbb{Q})$-valued points (rational solutions to the equations), and even $(\operatorname{Spec}\mathbb{F}_p)$-valued points (solutions modulo p).
+One scheme gives a complex variety, whose points are its (Spec C)-valued points, as well as the set of (Spec Q)-valued points (rational solutions to the equations), and even (Spec F_{p})-valued points (solutions modulo p).

 One feature of the language of points is evident from this example: it is, in general, not enough to consider just points with values in a single object.
-For example, the equation $x^2 + 1 = 0$ (which defines a scheme) has no real solutions, but it has complex solutions, namely $\pm i$.
+For example, the equation x^{2} + 1 = 0 (which defines a scheme) has no real solutions, but it has complex solutions, namely ±i.
 It also has one solution modulo 2 and two modulo 5, 13, 29, etc. (all primes that are 1 modulo 4).
 Just taking the real solutions would give no information whatsoever.